 - Reynolds Tobacco

 - Goodyear Tire Company

 - Served as lead counsel in Chisley, et al. v.
 Corrections Corporation of America, the District of Columbia and Margaret Moore.
-Chisley, et al. became one of the most visible civil rights cases in the nation and was featured on 60 Minutes, Dateline NBC and Fox Files.
+This case became one of the most visible civil rights cases in the nation and was featured on 60 Minutes, Dateline NBC and Fox Files.
 The case centered on a slain prisoner, murdered by other DC inmates at the Northeast Ohio Correctional Center, a privately owned and operated prison.

 - Gained national prominence as part of the defense team representing millionaire real-estate developer Ruthann Aron in her murder trial.
 The murder-for-hire case attracted widespread media attention.
 The defense centered on the Maryland version of the insanity defense.
 After a five-week trial, the jury was deadlocked and a mistrial declared.

-- In 2003, Erik was the youngest litigator ever named by Legal Times to their list of top 20 litigators in Washington, DC.
+- Mr. Bolog was named by Legal Times to their list of top 20 litigators in Washington, DC.